About this tutorial

 3. Edit the footprint properties.

-4. Update the mount type.
+4. Update the mount type and save with Ctrl + S

-5. Apply changed to the PCB
+5. Apply changes to the PCB

 We now need to apply our changes to the PCB, open the PCB editor, right-click on the footprint that you want to update.
 Select Update Footprint.
+You can assign a shortcut to this function.

 This will open up a new dialog, select if you would like to update all the footprints in your layout or just the one you selected.
 Review the changes and save the PCB file using Ctrl + S .